 Don’t worry, you can easily install 7zip in Ubuntu or other Linux distributions.

 Let’s see how to install 7zip in Ubuntu and (possibly) other Linux distributions.

 Install 7Zip in Ubuntu Linux

 The first thing you need is to install the p7zip package.
-You’ll find three 7zip packages in Ubuntu: p7zip, p7zip-full and p7zip-rar.
+You’ll find three 7zip packages in Ubuntu:

 The difference between p7zip and p7zip-full is that p7zip is a lighter version providing support only for .7z while the full version provides support for more 7z compression algorithms (for audio files etc.).